KnpLabs/KnpMenu/doc/02-Twig-Integration.markdown

 ### Registering the renderer

-To use the TwigRender, you need to register the renderer as a Twig extension and to add the path of the template in the loader when bootstrapping Twig.
+To use the TwigRenderer, you need to add the path of the template in the loader when bootstrapping Twig.

 ```php
 <?php